nitish-91/scroll-adapters/README.md

         2.  deploy a subgraph or migrate an existing subgraph - https://docs.goldsky.com/subgraphs/introduction
         3. Use the slugs `linea-testnet` and `linea` when deploying the config
 2. Prepare Subquery query code according to the Data Requirement section below.
-3. Submit your response as a Pull Request to: https://github.com/delta-hq/l2-lxp-liquidity-reward
+3. Submit your response as a Pull Request to: https://github.com/delta-hq/scroll-adapters
     1. With path being `/<your_protocol_handle>`
-4. Submit your contract addresses through this [Form](https://forms.gle/DJ2975hZwhz32t5r6)

 ### Code Changes Expected